MikeTam1021/friendly-101/docs/texteditor.rst

 .. figure:: img/text_editor-sublime_text.png
    :alt: Sublime Text window

-Although Sublime Text is free, it pops up an occasional window reminding you to purchase it if you found it useful.
+Although Sublime Text is free, it pops up an occasional window reminding you to purchase it.
 You can click ``Cancel`` or press ``Esc`` when it appears, but feel free to eventually support the developers who work hard to make software free to use.

 .. figure:: img/text_editor-purchase.png
    :alt: Sublime Text purchase